freshface-net/freshkillerdb/README.md

 freshkillerdb
 =============

-Server Database for FreshKiller app
+New and revised Server Database for FreshKiller

 Database Structure
 ==================